in-toto/attestation/ITE/6/README.md

 # Reasoning

-## Reason for `subject` and `materials` to be standard Attestation fields
+## Reason for separate Statement and Predicate layers

-There are two main reasons for standardizing `subject` and `materials` within Attestation schema.
+There [Statement] layer has a fixed schema while the [Predicate] layer has an arbitrary schema.
+Furthermore, the fixed Statement schema has a `subject` and `predicateType`.
+There are two main reasons for this.

-First, doing so allows policy engines to make decisions without requiring `attestation_type`-specific logic or configuration.
+First, doing so allows policy engines to make decisions without requiring Predicate-specific logic or configuration.
 Binary Authorization policies today are purely about "does an attestation exist that is signed by X with subject Y", and similarly in-toto layouts are about "does an attestation exist that is signed by X with materials/products Z?"[1]
 These relatively simple policies are quite powerful.
-With this proposal, such policies become more expressive without any additional configuration: "does an attestation exist that is signed by X having type T, with subject Y and/or materials Z?"
+With this proposal, such policies become more expressive without any additional configuration: "does an attestation exist that is signed by X having predicate type T, with subject Y/Z?"

-Second, it enables lookup of attestations by `subject`, again without `attestation_type`-specific logic or configuration.
+Second, it enables lookup of attestations by `subject`, again without Predicate-specific logic or configuration.
 Consider the policy described in the [motivating use case](#motivating-use-case).
 There, the instruction is "fetch attestations for artifact X".
 The lookup could be from a set of attestations provided by the caller, or it could be from an external database keyed by subject.[2]
 Without a standardized `subject` field, this would be significantly harder.

-The alternative is to make `subject` and/or `materials` specific to each `attestation_type`.
-Doing so would require users to configure the system for every possible `attestation_type` they wanted to support, in order to instruct the system how to find subject and relations.
-Furthermore, because there would be no standardization, concepts and models may not necessarily translate between attestation types.
-For example, one attestation type might require an "or" between artifact IDs, while another requires an "and."
+The alternative is to not have a fixed Statement schema and instead have `subject` be part of the Predicate.
+Doing so would require users to configure the system for every possible Predicate type they wanted to support, in order to instruct the system how to find the subject.
+Furthermore, because there would be no standardization, concepts and models may not necessarily translate between predicate types.
+For example, one predicate type might require an "or" between artifact IDs, while another requires an "and."
 This difference would add complexity and confusion.

 # Backwards Compatibility